10 fabulous borders ready to plant

 It is difficult not to be stunned when you visit Caerhays Castle and its 140 acre spring Gardens which are the home of the Williams family.

 The natural beauty of the coastline and its steep valleys, the architectural surprises, the inescapable sense of history and the range of activities and facilities that the estate offers, all set the scene for a wonderful day of discovery and exploration.

 The gardens originated from the work of plant hunters in China at the start of the 20th century.
 Caerhays bred the very first x williamsii camellias and is today the home of a Plant Heritage National Collection of Magnolias containing over 600 species and named hybrids from around the world.
 The spring gardens have an international reputation and have been described as 'world class'.

 The castle itself was designed by the famous Regency architect John Nash around 200 years ago and both the building and the two families who have lived and worked at Caerhays have played significant roles in the history of Cornwall and its former tin mining industry.

-You can visit the castle and gardens, walk in the grounds and visit the stunning beaches and coastal paths which make up the estate.
+You can visit the castle and gardens in the spring time, walk in the grounds and visit the stunning beaches and coastal paths which make up the estate.

 This is a renowned shooting estate, a popular wedding venue as well as often being used for filming, as a photographic location and for corporate hospitality.